 All patients operated for an orthopedic prosthesis generally experience a post-operative period of intense pain.

-To help them control it, surgeons usually inject painkillers directly into the tissues during the operation.
-When the effect subsides two or three days later, patients receive morphine through a small catheter placed behind the spine.
-A not very comfortable solution, and in addition, painkillers in this way not only act where they are needed, but on all organs.
+To help control it, surgeons usually directly inject painkillers into the tissues during the operation.
+When the effect wears off, two or three days later, patients receive morphine through a small catheter placed behind the spine.
+A not very comfortable solution, and moreover the painkillers in this way do not only act where they are needed, but on all the organs.

-A research team at the EPFL laboratories (Polytechnic of Lausanne, Switzerland) works on biodegradable circuits capable of administering a local anesthetic on request for several days.
-Not only does this device reduce post-operative discomfort, it does not require interventions for subsequent removal.
+A research team at the EPFL laboratories (Ecole Polytechnique de Lausanne, Switzerland) is working on biodegradable circuits capable of administering an anesthetic on demand local for several days.
+Not only does this device reduce the post discomfort operative, but does not require interventions for subsequent removal.

 What is it about

-The implant consists of a thin biodegradable electrical circuit, made of magnesium, which can be heated remotely from the outside of the body.
+The system consists of a thin biodegradable electrical circuit, made of magnesium, which can be heated remotely from outside the body.

-Once integrated into the final device, the circuit allows you to release controlled doses of anesthetic in specific points of the body for several days.
+Once integrated into the final device, the circuit allows controlled doses of anesthetic to be released at specific points of the body for several days.

-When it has done its job, the implant dissolves completely non-toxic in the body.
+When it has fulfilled its task, the system dissolves into totally way non-toxic in the body.

 The study was published in the latest issue of the scientific journal Advanced Functional Materials.